ko-d-c/ko-d-c/README.md

 ****

 <!-- Profile -->
-I work on <strong>AI and digital transformation</strong> projects <br>
+I am a<strong>solution designer for AI and digital transformation</strong> projects <br>
-where organizational needs and technical systems meet.
+at the intersection of organizational needs and technical systems.

 > Most AI initiatives fail *before* implementation.